EricGebhart/wp-md/README.md

 I'm sure you can find a post on the internet about the various ways to query posts by author and other things.
-The important parts are that the query uses the '\g' and that you get the title, the date and the content.
+The important parts are that the query uses the '\G' and that you get the title, the date and the content.

 If you dive into that take a look at the resulting 'all-posts'